Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/673_Number_of_Longest_Increasing_Subsequence.md

 The solution is based on DP.

+The most important thing here is define a sub-problem as "the max-length ending with nums[i], and the count of that length ending with nums[i]".
+Notice "ending with nums[i]" is the key.

 ```
 For a sequence of numbers,
 cnt[k] is total number of longest subsequence ending with nums[k];